rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 end
 ```

-- Next, write a line of code that just prints a message to the console (the little thing that runs the scripts and outputs errors for you).
+- Next, write a line of code that just prints a message to the console (the little box that runs the scripts and outputs errors for you).
 You'll use the `puts` function which tries to print some output.
 This is useful for debugging.
 Your code should look like this below.

 ```{.ruby .numberLines}
 require 'Datavyu_API.rb'